The Nevada Advantage

 Nevada is one of only a limited number of states that allow a person to create an asset protection trust for oneself.
 This Nevada law became effective for trusts created on or after October 1, 1999, yet many doctors, business owners, corporate executives and other high net worth individuals still have not taken advantage of this opportunity.

-Assets transferred to a Nevada asset protection trust are generally protected from the transferor’s creditors two years after the transfer to the trust.
+Assets transferred to a Nevada asset protection trusts are generally protected from the transferor’s creditors two years after the transfer to the trust.
 Nevada law is superior to the laws of the other domestic asset protection jurisdictions in this regard since the required waiting period in most of the other jurisdictions is four years.

 The Inheritor’s Trust is one of the most powerful estate, tax and asset protection strategies available to planning professionals.
-Essentially, it is a third-party settled trust designed: (1) to give the client (who is both a trustee and the initial primary benefi ciary of the trust) control and beneficial enjoyment of trust property such that the client can use and manage the trust assets without compromising the trust’s ability to avoid transfer taxes at the client’s death, and (2) to protect the trust assets from the client’s creditors.
-After the demise of the client (the primary beneficiary), control of the trust passes to subsequent primary beneficiaries, often on a per stirpes basis, subject to change through the exercise of a non-general power of appointment by the client.
+Essentially, it is a third-party settled trust designed: (1) to give the client (who is both a trustee and the initial primary beneficiary of the trust) control and beneficial enjoyment of trust property such that the client can use and manage the trust assets without compromising the trust’s ability to avoid transfer taxes at the client’s death, and (2) to protect the trust assets from the client’s creditors.
+After the demise of the client (the primary beneficiary), control of the Nevada trusts pass to subsequent primary beneficiaries, often on a per stripes basis, subject to change through the exercise of a non-general power of appointment by the client.
 In addition to receiving control of the trust, the subsequent primary beneficiaries also receive the benefits of trust-owned property such as: (1) transfer tax avoidance, (2) creditor protection, including protection from a divorcing or separated spouse, and (3) potential income tax savings, including state income tax, by domiciling the trust in a state with preferable income tax rates.

 The critical concept empowering the Inheritor’s Trust is that assets received from a third party and retained in a properly structured trust are protected from unnecessary exposure to the client’s “predators,” including the IRS, judgment creditors, a divorcing spouse, disgruntled family members, and/or business partners.
 A standard Inheritor’s Trust becomes “beneficiary defective” when it is drafted so that the beneficiary is treated as the owner of the trust for income tax purposes pursuant to the IRC’s grantor trust rules (a “Beneficiary-Defective Inheritor’s Trust” or “BDIT”).
 This (1) requires the beneficiary to pay the income taxes on the income generated by the trust and (2) also permits the beneficiary to engage in transactions with the trust income-tax-free.
 Significantly, this also allows trust assets to grow income-tax-free, which compounds the multi-generational accumulation of wealth in the trust.